 These pages are intended for students intending to study the MSc Computer Animation and Visual Effects course.
 They provide information about what software we use, some reading and a general FAQ.

-The MSc CAVE has now been re-validated for the next 5 years.
-The new structue is outlined below.
-We now run the course in 3 Semesters with two semesters taught and one for the MSc project.
+The MSc CAVE is designed as a course to teach the more technical side of computer animation and visual effect, and is designed to advance previous programming / technical knowledge to produce “technical artists / directors” for the Film and Games industries.
+The structure is outlined below.
+The course runs for 3 Semesters with two semesters taught and the third focused on the MSc project.
 The units are outlined in semester order with 3 units per semester.

-CGI Techniques :- A more in-depth look at the algorithms and techniques behind computer animation, this unit will introduce the main mathematical and algorithmic concepts behing computer graphics and animation.
+CGI Techniques :- A more in-depth look at the algorithms and techniques behind computer animation, this unit will introduce the main mathematical and algorithmic concepts behind computer graphics and animation.
+We use the procedural modelling tool Houdni to help understand the algorithmic nature of CGI tools.
 (MSc Only)

-Pipeline and Technical Direction :- Continuing on from the ASE unit we will apply the software engineering lifecycle to development of tools and pipelines, primarily using Python.a
+Pipeline and Technical Direction :- Continuing on from the ASE unit we will apply the software engineering lifecycle to development of tools and pipelines, primarily using Python.

 Maya : Maya is our main animation package, we are currently using version 8.5 and will be for the next academic year.
 You can download a PLE version which will allow you to get used to the software.